 Chrysler Crossfire

-Hagerty says the spunky little Chrysler Crossfire convertible was produced from 2003 to 2007 and offered a V6 engine with a choice of automatic or manual transmissions.
+The Chrysler Crossfire was sold for the 2004 to 2008 model years, and it offered a V6 engine with a choice of automatic or manual transmissions.
 Later years were upgraded with an SRT-6 option that offered a supercharger for added power.
 The Crossfire got, well, caught in the crossfire of both restructuring and low production numbers, leading to its end of production.

 Many More Cars Cut From Production